New European Commentary

 Deeper Commentary

 Nehemiah 13:1 On that day- This could mean just "at that time", but it may refer to the day of the dedication of the wall (Neh.
 12:27) when they brought the Levites to Jerusalem.
-But the Levites were the teachers of the people.
+But the priests and Levites were the teachers of the people.
 The fact they were not living in Jerusalem because tithes hadn't been given them meant that there was little teaching of God's word, with the result that the masses were Biblically ignorant.

 Nehemiah 13:2 Because they didn’t meet the children of Israel with bread and with water, but hired Balaam against them, to curse them; however our God turned the curse into a blessing-

 The interpretation or additional comment was added by the Levites as they read the law, as a kind of midrash.
 See on :1.
-The turning of curse into blessing was what had been the intended result of Judah's exile; the intention was that they would return and articulate with God in reestablishing His Kingdom in Israel with all the attendant blessings.
+The turning of curse into blessing was what had been the intended result of Judah's exile; the intention was that they would return and work with God in reestablishing His Kingdom in Israel with all the attendant blessings.

 Nehemiah 13:3 It came to pass, when they had heard the law, that they separated from Israel all the mixed multitude-